sandudorogan/CSharpUnixTerminalSimulator/README.md

 * `Rmdir` file name

 _Note:_
-- Commands without no specification work in/with the current directory.
+- Commands with no target work in/with the current directory.
 - Only the `cd` command takes a slighlty more complex path (as it should).
 The rest of them, do work only in the current directory.